vatesfr/xen-orchestra/docs/backup_troubleshooting.md

 ## Error: SR_OPERATION_NOT_SUPPORTED

-This error could be caused by leaving any removeable device (such as USB storage) attached to the VM that you are doing backup/snapshot, detach the device and retry.
+This error can be caused by leaving any removable device (such as USB storage) attached to the VM that you are backing up or snapshotting, detach the device and retry.
+This can also be caused if you created a VM disk using the [RAW format](https://xcp-ng.org/docs/storage.html#using-raw-format).